-What do you do with old books that are falling apart, yellowing and fragile?
+As the world is shifting to e-book creators, it’s left us wondering what to do with old books that are falling apart, yellowing, and fragile?
 Sounds like the perfect material to use for creating Halloween book page decor.
 With a retired book, a printer and some vintage clip art you too can create awesome spooky decorations.
 Plus we’ll show you how to make this sweet Trick or Treat Halloween bunting!

 Halloween book page decor is easy to make.
 Gather the necessary supplies: an old book, a scrap piece of computer paper, tape, your computer and a printer.